silverneko/multi-sepconv-interp/README.md

 ### color-histogram.py
 Accept a list of triples (output of list-valid-triple.py) and a threshold value.
-Filter triples that potentially contains video shot boundary.
+Filter out triples that potentially contains video shot boundary.

+### texture-entropy.py
+Filter out triples that has low texture entropy.